Jacy (footballer)

-Jacy Maranhão Oliveira (born 11 July 1997), commonly known as Jacy, is a Brazilian professional footballer who plays as a defensive midfielder for Coritiba.
+Jacy Maranhão Oliveira (born 11 July 1997), simply known as Jacy, is a Brazilian professional footballer who plays as either a centre-back or a defensive midfielder for Coritiba.

+Early life

+Born in Santa Inês, Maranhão, Jacy moved to Goiânia at early age, as his mother was working in a cookie factory.
+He began his career with Aparecidense, but joined Atlético Paranaense's youth sides in 2013, aged 16.

 Club career

+Atlético Paranaense

+In January 2017, Jacy was promoted to the first team along with three other teammates from the under-20 team.
+He made his senior debut on 12 February of that year, starting in a 2–1 Campeonato Paranaense away loss to Prudentópolis, and played in a further three matches in the state league before being assigned to the under-23 squad for the remainder of the year.

+Criciúma

+On 22 January 2018, Jacy signed for Criciúma, with Atlético retaining 50% of his economic rights.
+He was rarely used during his spell at the club, featuring in just three matches.

 ViOn Zlaté Moravce

-Jacy joined ViOn Zlaté Moravce on a one-year loan, in late August 2019.

-Jacy made his professional Fortuna Liga debut for ViOn Zlaté Moravce against Nitra on 26 October 2019.
-He came on as a second-half substitute for Martin Kovaľ, who scored the only goal of the match, securing a narrow 1:0 win for the home side.
-For the upcoming five games, Jacy became a regular in ViOn's kit.
+Jacy joined ViOn Zlaté Moravce on a one-year loan from Capivariano, in late August 2019.
+He made his professional Fortuna Liga debut for ViOn Zlaté Moravce against Nitra on 26 October, coming on as a second-half substitute for Martin Kovaľ, who scored the only goal of the match, securing a narrow 1–0 win for the home side.

-He made a starting-XI debut against Pohronie, on 23 November 2019, during a 1:1 tie.
+For the upcoming five games, Jacy became a regular in ViOn's kit, and made a starting-XI debut against Pohronie, on 23 November 2019, during a 1–1 tie.
 He played the entire game and was booked with a yellow card, for a scuffle with Patrik Jacko.
 He repeated the starting line-up achievement against Ružomberok, in his final game for ViOn.

 Jacy also made two Slovnaft Cup appearances against Slavoj Trebišov and Pohronie.

-Overall, Jacy recorded 8 competitive starts for ViOn.
+Overall, he recorded eight competitive starts for ViOn.

 Pohronie

 On 24 January 2020, ViOn had announced, prior to a friendly against Tatran Liptovský Mikuláš, that Jacy and Sílvio were free to take part in winter-break preparation with rivalling Pohronie.
-While Sílvio was unsuccessful with the club and ended up returning to his previous club, Jacy's signing was announced on 30 January 2020.
+While Sílvio was unsuccessful with the club and ended up returning to his previous club Vllaznia Shkodër, Jacy's signing was announced on 30 January 2020.

 Jacy was first nominated for a Fortuna Liga fixture in a goal-less tie against Nitra at pod Zoborom on 15 February 2020.
 He did not appear in the match though.
 Neither did he appear in any fixtures for Pohronie and departed from the club at the end of his contract as an unnecessary player, on 30 June 2020, despite the fact that the season was not yet concluded, after the delay caused by the COVID-19 pandemic.